Pittsburgh Federal Drug Attorney

 - Did the lab technicians actually test the drug?

 - Was there contamination or a potential for contamination?

 - Is the weight correct and was the substance weighed properly?

 - What machines and procedures were used to determine these results and how accurate/ reliable are these machines and procedures?

 Facing Federal Charges?
-Contact our Attorneys Now.
+Contact our Federal Drug Lawyer Now.

 In nearly all cases, federal drug charge convictions will carry heavier penalties if you already have a criminal record, if someone was seriously injured or died and the severity of the crimes you are being charged with.
 In addition, the more drugs you are in possession of at the time of your arrest, the higher the sentence may be.